-If you would like to take images from above, but you don’t know how, this DIY camera hack is for you.
+If you would like to take images from above, this DIY camera hack is for you.

-You only need a piece of cardboard, some tape and a self-timer function ar an app for your smartphone, and voilà!
+You only need a piece of cardboard, some tape, and a self-timer function or an app for your smartphone.

 A softbox is a not-so-expensive tool even if you are buying one.
 But it’s much more fun to make your own, not to mention that it’s more environmentally friendly too.

 You won’t need anything you couldn’t find at home.
-Grab a box, use a plastic bag, scissors, tape, a marker, and follow our tutorial to make a softbox!
-Also, you’ll need a hot-shoe flash to use this.
+Grab a box, use a plastic bag, scissors, tape, and a marker.
+Then follow our tutorial on how to make a softbox!
+Also, you’ll need a hot shoe flash to use this.